-"Bargaining is still the most common and characteristic mode resolving conflicting positions among nations".
-60 Now, it appeas that in the present state of international relations the North is a longer in a position to dictate the content of the law to the Thi World while the latter is not (yet?) able to impose its views upthe developed countries.
-States in a numerical majority are still a sociological minority, so that the very concept of majority do not mean much in the international sphere (see above, p.
-12).
-Then, volens nolens, both sides are led to compromise by resortito soft law, either by writing "hard instruments softly" (especia treaties - see above p.
+"Bargaining is still the most common and characteristic mode of resolving conflicting positions among nations".60 Now, it appears that in the present state of international relations the North is no longer in a position to dictate the content of the law to the Third World while the latter is not (yet?) able to impose its views upon the developed countries.
+States in a numerical majority are still in a sociological minority, so that the very concept of majority does not mean much in the international sphere (see above, p.
+126).
+Then, volens nolens, both sides are led to compromise by resorting to soft law, either by writing "hard instruments softly" (especially treaties - see above p.
 123), or by having recourse to non-binding instruments.
 "The main usefulness of soft law rests in the possibility thus to overcome a deadlock in relations between States pursuing conflicting ideological and/or economic aims."

 The NIEO is, in fact, one of the main fields in which international soft law is used.
-Having failed to obtain the acquiescence of developed countries to the rules they demand, developing countries have at least succeeded in convincing the former to make a step in this direction; and, quite often, if circumstances are favourable, these "soft", stuttering norms, will become "hard", binding rules.
-The Third World will then be able to invoke these new rules to justify additional steps towards the achievement of a NIEO for which they are calling; 2 "it is part of the 'nature' of legal development to generate problems that lead to solutions which create new problems and so on.
-Just as there are no fixed ends, there are no final solutions".
-63
+Having failed to obtain the acquiescence of developed countries to the rules they demand, developing countries have at least succeeded in convincing the former to make a step in this direction; and, quite often, if circumstances are favourable, these "soft", stuttering norms, will become "hard", binding rules.61 The Third World will then be able to invoke these new rules to justify additional steps towards the achievement of a NIEO for which they are calling;62 "it is part of the 'nature' of legal development to generate problems that lead to solutions which create new problems and so on.
+Just as there are no fixed ends, there are no final solutions".63